JediRhymeTrix/deck-toggle-autohdr/README.md

 To update Reshade or the Auto HDR plugin, add the new files to the correct directories and trigger the shortcut twice to update the files in the game directories.

-To update Reshade or the Auto HDR plugin, add the new files to the correct directories and trigger the shortcut twice to update the files in the game directories.

 ## Limitations

 The limitations are the same as those for the Reshade Auto HDR plugin.
 For more details, refer to this [Twitter post](https://twitter.com/JavaidUsama/status/1763443358318428400).